 CMC (Converted Mana Cost): 5

-Of your several options for rainbow legendary slivers (accessing all hues when used as commander in EDH format), Hivelord remains one of my favorites.
-He needs one of every mana type, arriving with a respectable 5/5 stats (five power and five toughness), and he grants all slivers you control (including himself) the valued indestructible trait, making them immune to the most common form of removal.
+Of your several options for rainbow commander slivers, Hivelord remains one of my favorites.
+He needs one of every mana type, arriving with a respectable 5/5 stats, and he grants all slivers you control (including himself) the valued indestructible trait, making them immune to the most common form of removal.

-Use this to fortify your often-weak monsters, making it much safer to assault your opponent and intercept hits.
+Use this to fortify your army, letting you safely assault foes and intercept hits.

 8. Crypt Sliver

-Crypt Sliver carries a disappointing 1/1 for his price, so be sure to fortify him with Plated and other boosts.
-However, he lets slivers tap to regenerate a target sliver, removing all damage and tapping it if it would die that turn!
+Crypt Sliver carries a disappointing 1/1 for his price, so be sure to fortify him with other boosts.
+However, he lets slivers tap to regenerate a target sliver, saving it from death that turn by tapping it and removing all damage!

-Using the often-overlooked block-tap technique, you can now defend against any invaders without fear of death.
+Using the often-overlooked block-tap technique, you can defend against any invaders without fear of death.
 When your opponent plays attackers, declare your untapped slivers as blockers.
-Then, use Crypt's tap ability to regenerate them; even though they're now tapped, they'll still block (as they were successfully declared as blockers), guarding your enemies and adeptly regenerating themselves if they would fall in combat.
+Then, use Crypt's tap ability to regenerate them; even though they're now tapped, they'll still block (they were successfully declared as blockers), guarding your enemies and regenerating themselves if they would fall in combat.